Set yourself apart by thinking outside the box

 When it comes to miking up a drum kit there are those who favour close miking, distance miking, a mixture of both, a single mic just above the kick drum, etc. But rather than focusing on mic placement for a moment, what about kit placement?
 So, the story goes, producer Martin Hannett allegedly got Joy Division’s Stephen Morris to setup his drum kit on the roof during the recording of the track “She’s Lost Control”.
 Although we’re not advocating taking your beloved kit to your nearest rooftop, there is something to be said for recording drums in open spaces to harness natural reverb.

 A fine example of how to utilise a large open space well can be heard in Led Zeppelin’s “When the Levee Breaks”.
-Producer Andy Johns had John Bonham setup his kit in the lobby of the recording studio, set up some mics on the first set of stairs, and the rest is history.
-Admittedly, Bonham’s big hitting drumming style was as consistent as they come, so Johns had every faith in his ability to pull it off and the result is the canyon-sized epic that we all know and love.
+Producer Andy Johns had John Bonham setup his kit in the lobby of Headley Grange, set up some mics on the first set of stairs, and the rest is history.
+Admittedly, Bonham’s big-hitting drumming style was as consistent as they come, so Johns had every faith in his ability to pull it off and the result is the canyon-sized epic that we all know and love.
 Rick Beato went to town on this in the video below.

 To be fair, it wasn’t just the space that created that dense sound, there was a Binson Echorec involved too.
 However, if you happen to have access to a large open space then don’t be afraid to push the boat out and try your kit or miked up amp out.
 See how it sounds, and then try to bottle that magic.